David Ampofo

-David Ampofo (born 14 June 1961) is a Ghanaian journalist, communications expert and social entrepreneur.
-He is the founder and Chief Executive of Channel Two Communications, an advocacy communications firm based in Accra, Ghana, and the host of Time with David, a talkshow.
+David Ampofo (born 14 June 1961) is a Ghanaian journalist, broadcaster, communications expert and author.
+He is the founder of Channel Two Communications.

 Early life and education

-Ampofo was born at Takoradi in the Western Region of Ghana, where he lived with his parents, four brothers and three sisters.
-He attended the Takoradi International School along with his older brother, Thomas Edward Ampofo and older sister, Patricia Sloley.
+Ampofo was born at Takoradi in the Western Region of Ghana.
+He attended the Takoradi International School.
 In 1972, on completion of his Common Entrance exam, he began his secondary school education at St. John's School, Sekondi run by the Brothers of the Holy Cross from the USA.
 In 1982, he won a Ghana Government scholarship to pursue his university education in Cuba at the elite political leadership school Escuela Nico Lopez.

-His decision to go to Cuba was influenced by Jerry Rawlings, with whom he had developed a close relationship.
-He graduated from there in 1986 with a first-class degree in Politics & Philosophy.
+In 1990 he won the Flagship Britannia Award to pursue a Masters degree in journalism at the University of Wales.